Insurance Claim Checks: Who They're Made Out To and How to Cash Them

 Can I cash an insurance claim check without repairing my car?

 Yes — if you own your vehicle outright with no loan or lease, you are generally free to cash the check and use the funds as you see fit.
-There are no legal obligations to complete repairs in that scenario.
-However, leaving damage unrepaired can lower your vehicle's resale value and may complicate future insurance claims.
+There are no legal obligations to complete repairs in that scenario, and no new federal or widespread state regulations as of 2026 have changed this.
+However, leaving damage unrepaired can lower your vehicle's resale value, trigger future claim denials for related damage, and in some states may violate vehicle inspection requirements.
 It's a financial trade-off worth thinking through carefully.

 What does it mean when my insurance check says "and" between my name and my lender's name?

 It means both parties must endorse the check before it can be cashed or deposited.
-You'll need to contact your lender's claims or loss draft department and follow their process for co-signing and disbursing the funds.
+You'll need to contact your lender's claims or loss draft department and follow their specific process for co-signing and disbursing the funds.
 This is different from a check that says "or," which would allow either party to endorse it independently.
+Most lenders require documentation such as repair estimates, photos, and adjuster reports before they'll sign off.

 How long does it take to get a car insurance claim check?